eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Needs:
 - impl
 - utest
+- stest

-#### The agent enqueues update workload operations with unfulfilled delete dependencies
+#### Agent handles update with fulfilled delete conditions
-`swdd~agent-enqueues-pending-update-delete-workload-operations~1`
+`swdd~agent-handles-update-with-fulfilled-delete~1`

 Status: approved

-When the WorkloadScheduler receives a new update `WorkloadOperation`, and the workload is an inter-workload dependency of at least one other workload and the workload has at least one unfulfilled `DeleteCondition`, then the WorkloadScheduler shall put the `WorkloadOperation` into a waiting queue.
+When the WorkloadScheduler handles an update `WorkloadOperation`, and the workload inside the operation is an inter-workload dependency of at least one other workload and the workload has fulfilled `DeleteCondition`s, then the WorkloadScheduler shall:

-Comment: The Ankaios server defines and inserts internally the `DeleteCondition`s for inter-workload dependencies.
+* put a create `WorkloadOperation` containing the new workload into a waiting queue
+* report the workload state `Pending(WaitingToStart)` for the new workload
+* schedule the update delete only `WorkloadOperation`

 Rationale: The default update strategy `AT_MOST_ONCE` requires that the agent shall only create the new workload of that update when the old workload is deleted regardless of the `AddCondition` from the inter-workload dependencies of the create are fulfilled or not.